atx-crypto-club/txwtf/README.md

 The flask app is configured to use prefixed environment variable names.
 For instance, to change the `UPLOADED_ARCHIVE_DEST` config variable, you can export the environment variable `TXWTF_UPLOADED_ARCHIVE_DEST` before launching the application process.
 Likewise, `TXWTF_SECRET_KEY` will set the `SECRET_KEY` config variable, and so on.

 ### Setting Admin Users
 To access special system information and change critical settings through the app interface, you can flag a user as an `admin`.
 Be extremely careful with this as an `admin` user can do anything and is effectively in god mode.
 But during testing you will likely need at least one admin user to test things, especially if you need to view system logs.
-To upgrade a user to `admin` status, you can use the following command:
+To upgrade a user to `admin` status, you can use the following command in the project environment:
 > $ txwtf set-admin --admin --user t@tx.wtf

 ## Development